 Aside from change management, the biggest key to a successful Classroom implementation is teacher training.
-Investing time in properly training your teachers prior to or at the start of the rollout is invaluable in cultivating teacher buy-in and enthusiasm.
+Investing time in properly training your teachers before or at the start of the rollout is invaluable in cultivating teacher buy-in and enthusiasm.
 Here are a few ideas to get you started.

 Google has an excellent Teacher Center that contains resources for general Google training, as well as training for Classroom.
 It’s a great resource to share with your teachers, especially if training time or resources are tight.
 Here are a few modules to check out:

-Your instructional staff may not have time to lead district-wide, or even school-wide training - building a system of Classroom evangelists in your school(s) can help share the load.
+Your instructional staff may not have time to lead district-wide or even school-wide training.
+Building a system of Classroom evangelists in your school(s) can help share the load.
 Identify some of your high-use Classroom teachers, and elevate them to a position where they can train others within their school or department.
-If you need some insight into who these teachers may be, ask us.
+If you need some insight into who these teachers are, ask us.
 We can provide Classroom and Coursework exports that help you identify your go-getters in Classroom.

-One thing that we see a lot with rollout training is that teachers may be really excited to use Classroom at the start of the year when they’ve just gone through a PD session, but that enthusiasm quickly wanes as the school year gets underway.
-Many teachers leave their Classrooms untouched throughout the bulk of the year - ongoing training is a great way to keep teachers excited about and comfortable with integrating Classroom into their instruction.
+One thing that we see a lot with rollout training is that teachers may be excited to use Classroom at the start of the year when they’ve just gone through a PD session, but that enthusiasm quickly wanes as the school year gets underway.
+Many teachers leave their Classrooms untouched throughout the bulk of the year.
+Ongoing training is a great way to keep teachers excited about and comfortable with integrating Classroom into their instruction.

-Holding training sessions throughout the year may not be possible, but you can lean on what we outlined in the previous section - evangelists in your schools are your best resource.
-Have them hold informal trainings, or even target specific teachers who aren’t using Classroom for individual coaching sessions.
+Holding training sessions throughout the year may not be possible, but you can lean on what we outlined in the previous section.
+Evangelists in your schools are your best resource.
+Have them hold informal training sessions, or even target specific teachers who aren’t using Classroom for individual coaching sessions.
 The momentum shouldn’t stop once school starts!